Taking Booth Classes Frequently Asked Questions

 - Early grades cannot be updated following the end of the quarter.

-We recommend that you do not take a Booth course in your graduating quarter, unless the course is not needed to fulfill your degree requirements.
-Booth faculty do not submit grades until nine days after the end of the quarter, which is later than the University Registrar’s deadline for graduating college students.
-Booth faculty are not required to issue early final grades for graduating students, so taking a Booth course in your graduating quarter may impact your ability to graduate on time.
-Contact your college advisor for more information.
-NOTE: Early final grades are never given for Financial Accounting, so you should not take this course during your graduating quarter.
+We recommend that College students do not take an MBA course in your graduating quarter unless you are sure that the course is not needed to fulfill your degree requirements.
+Booth grades are not due until 10 days after the end of the quarter, which is later than the University Registrar’s deadline for graduating college students.
+Booth faculty do not issue early final grades in MBA courses, so taking an MBA course in your graduating quarter may impact your ability to graduate on time.
+Contact your college advisor to discuss whether taking an MBA course in your final quarter is a good option.

-Use your My.UChicago self-enrollment dashboard to add a Business Economics course during your add/drop periods.
-If the “Add” option is not available, it either means the course is full (there are no waitlists), or the period to add a course has ended.
+Use your My.UChicago self-enrollment dashboard to add a Business Economics course during the College add/drop period.
+If the “Add” option is not available, it either means the course is full or the period to add a course has ended.
+Faculty cannot add seats to full courses and there are no waitlists.
 The deadline to add a Booth course is Friday, Week 1.
-No exceptions will be made.
+No exceptions are made.

-To drop any other Booth course, email BoothRegistrar@Lists.ChicagoBooth.edu with the course name, section number, and your name and Student ID number.
+To drop any other Booth course, use the online drop request form.
 You will get a response within one business day.
 Do not drop the course using your My.UChicago dashboard; it will not result in a complete drop.

-The deadline to add a Booth course is Friday, Week 1.
+No. The deadline to add a MBA-level Booth course is Friday, Week 1.
 No exceptions can be made, even with faculty permission.